dead-claudia/simple-require-loader/README.md

 - `node minify` - Regenerate the minified variants with UglifyJS2.

 Do note that when running the tests, the browser (or PhantomJS) *will* rightly complain about missing files.
 If it's about `test/fixtures/missing.js`, that's intentional, and you don't have to worry.

+Note that the two files are separately written, to minimize minified+gzipped file size.

 And do check out [http-server](https://www.npmjs.com/package/http-server).
 It will make testing smaller browser things much easier.
 I use that to load the web pages here for testing.